 Top Things To See & Do

 The Askja caldera is in the Dyngjufjoll mountains, north of the Vatnajokull glacier.
-Alongside the caldera, there is a geothermal lake where you can have a swim.
+Alongside the caldera, there is a geothermal lake where you can swim.
 Around this area, there is a barren stark landscape where NASA’s Neil Armstrong and Buzz Aldrin trained before their landing on the moon in 1969.

 Why not spend a few hours in this natural spa?
 The milky blue colours of one of Iceland’s most famous sights are caused by the silica and sulphur minerals in the hot waters and are a great place to relax and unwind.